Westdale, Hamilton: Present

-Although urban development has reduced the isolation once integral for Westdale's modelled environment, the Village persists as an established shopping destination for West Hamilton residents.
+Although urban development has reduced the isolation once integral to Westdale's modelled environment, the Village persists as an established shopping destination for West Hamilton residents.
 The Westdale Village Business Improvement Association represents over 70 businesses located in the immediate Westdale area.
 The Westdale community is contained between Highway 403, Main Street and the areas east of McMaster.
-In addition to many small businesses, Westdale is also home to the Hamilton Aviary and Churchill Park, both situated on lands owned by Royal Botanical Gardens (Ontario), a grocery store, a branch of the Hamilton Public Library, the Westdale Theatre and branches of three major banks.
+In addition to many small businesses, Westdale is also home to Churchill Park, situated on lands owned by Royal Botanical Gardens, a grocery store, a branch of the Hamilton Public Library, the Westdale Theatre and branches of three major banks.

+The Westdale Theatre underwent a 4.5-million-dollar renovation funded by the community and organized by the Westdale Theatre Group that was completed in 2019.
+The purpose was to update the amenities of the theatre while still maintaining the historical building’s original Art Deco design and architecture.
+The renovations included updating the sound system, fixing the seating, and adding accessibility features.
+The goal of these updates was to support The Westdale Theatre in serving as a community hub for both film screenings and live performances.

+The City of Hamilton is undergoing an effort to preserve and update the amenities in Westdale's Churchill Park.
+New amenities such as a renovated play structure, rain gardens to prevent flooding, and a gravel pathway around the park have been added.
+Additionally, native trees have been planted to create more shade within the park’s fields and to expand the boundaries of Cootes Paradise conservation area.
+Construction for phase 3 of the maintenance plan, which will complete the project, began in Spring of 2026.